 In addition, qualifying Uber Pro drivers can receive 100% tuition coverage at Arizona State University (ASU) online.
 This benefit can also be transferred to an eligible family member.
 If you ask me, this is one of the coolest perks you can find in the gig economy.

-If your primary goal is making money, Lyft’s $3,000 new driver bonus is the best benefit—hands down.
+If your primary goal is seeking added benefits through discounts and help with tuition coverage Uber is your winner.
 However, if you’re serious about taking online university courses, Uber’s ASU tuition coverage can far outweigh any money that you make by driving cars.

 It largely depends on where and how much you’re driving.
 If you make this a full-time job, you will spend a lot of money on gas and on wear and tear.